nmaresrivera11/Moesha-Diary-Pt-2/README.md

 ---

-### Story 6: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information to edit an existing blog post.

-#### Branch: blog-edit

-#### Acceptance Criteria

-- Has a controller action for edit
-- Has a route for edit
-- Has a view for edit
-- Can navigate from the show page of one blog post to the view of the edit page
-- Can see a form to edit title and content
-- Can see a submit button
-- Can navigate back from the edit page to the blog post show page

----

 ### Story 7: In order to interact with the blog post application, as a user of the application, I need to update an existing blog post.

 #### Branch: blog-update